RollKall Security Practices

 - User passwords are all hashed and salted using BCrypt, a modern adaptive password hashing function that meets modern security standards.

-- RollKall does not store sensitive personal identification data, like social security numbers.
+- RollKall does not store sensitive personal identification data, like social security numbers and payment information.

 - RollKall’s application infrastructure is hosted on the cloud using best practices to ensure secure access for resource management and to the database servers.